 One fundamental principle is that speed follows stamina which means you want to make sure you've already built a solid base for long runs before you start adding speedwork.
 We would also include that if you need to fix any of the mistakes in points 1-3, then start with those to run efficiently and minimise injury risk before working on your speed.

 The sedentary lifestyle has sadly got a negative impact on how humans move.
 If you want to make sure that you meet the running fitness requirements for your chosen job in the ADF or at the Police, start by assessing your running form, mobility, strength and balance, then start building your running stamina.
-If you need an expert to check your running technique and give you advice specific to your needs, feel free to claim your 2 Week Trial NOW.
+If you need an expert to check your running technique and give you advice specific to your needs, then don't hesitate to claim your $0 Sign Up Fee for Online Training now and get your running on track.

 Michael and Carly both have walked the path you are about to take and are commited to help you get started with your training for a successful enlistment with free tips and articles.